southside-chillers/southside.chillers.online/southside/content/chapters/quiznius-altius-fortius.md

 “I guess we’re doing this,” says Harlan with resignation.
 He reaches down and picks up the ball.

 Immediately, the ball zooms through the air down to the other side of the hallway, bounces off the wall, and rebounds back toward them.
-Magic crouches down and covers her ears, making an anxious noise that increases in volume with every second that passes.
+Magick crouches down and covers her ears, making an anxious noise that increases in volume with every second that passes.

 “Missile snare!
 Harlan!
 The gloves!
 Put them on!”
 Hanamir urges as the ball smacks their side of the wall, close to the indentation.
 The adventurers all have a sinking feeling about what might happen if the ball is allowed to score a point.
 Harlan whips out the Gloves of Missile Snare.
 The ball is already rebounding back toward them when he succeeds in getting one onto his right hand.
 He holds it up, just as the ball whistles past his head, and the glove snaps his fingers around the projectile with unnatural speed.